 Hossein Javedani Sadaei

-Hossein Javedani Sadaei is a Senior Data Scientist at Avenue Code with a post-doctoral in big data mining and a PhD in statistics.
+Hossein Javedani Sadaei is a Machine Learning Practice Lead at Avenue Code with a post-doctoral in big data mining and a PhD in statistics.
 He works mostly with machine learning and deep learning in retail, telecommunication, energy, and stock.
 His main expertise is developing scalable machine learning and deep learning algorithms using fuzzy logics.